Who is responsible for SEN?

 The governing body is responsible for ensuring the school’s provision for pupils with special educational needs is adequate and Mrs Ramet has overall responsibility.

-How do we know if your child needs extra help and what should you do if you think your child may have a special educational need?
+How do we know if your child needs extra help?
+What should you do if you think your child may have additional needs?

-We receive information from your child’s infant school when they join us in year 3, or from their previous school if they join us at another time.
-All of our children are assessed when they join our school and their progress is monitored regularly by their class teacher and senior teachers.
+We receive information from your child’s pre-school before they join us in EYFS, or from their previous school if they join at another time.
+Formal assessments are carried out termly and children's progress is constantly monitored by their class teacher and senior teachers.

-· Have a significantly greater difficulty in learning than the majority of others of the same age
+· Have a significantly greater difficulty in learning than the majority of others their age.

-· Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.
+· Have a disability which prevents or hinders them from using the educational facilities generally provided for others their age.

-· If you have a concern about your child’s progress, you should speak in the first instance to your child’s class teacher who will liaise with either Mrs Ramet, Mrs Marck or Mrs Lewis.
+If you have a concern about your child’s progress, you should speak in the first instance to your child’s class teacher who will liaise with either Mrs Marck or Mis Withers.

 There are 4 broad categories of special educational needs: